 A “no nit” policy is one that excludes students from school based on the presence of lice eggs whether or not live lice are present.
 The Department of State Health Services (DSHS) does not recommend a “no nit” policy.
 We do recognize, however, that school districts may adopt one as a local option.

 Head lice infestation is a social issue not a health threat.
 “No nit” policies place a disproportionate amount of emphasis on head lice management than on real health concerns which should be a higher priority.
 This over-emphasis can lead to unproductive use of time by school staff and parents, missed classes, unnecessary absences, and parents missing work.

 (Adobe PDF, 40kb)

-- Create peace of mind for administrators and parents
+- Create peace of mind for administrators and parents, and

 When developing policy, consider the following:

-- Screening procedures – staying away from unwarranted mass screenings that disrupt student and teacher class time and take away from the nurses’ ability to address the needs of the more physically or mentally disabled student (Check the AAP study on head lice for [school] Screenings for guidance: http://pediatrics.aappublications.org/content/126/2/392.full?sid=10e25e1b-8146-470b-8c0a-3c3cc16460ec)
+- Screening procedures–staying away from unwarranted mass screenings that disrupt student and teacher class time and take away from the nurses’ ability to address the needs of children who are sick and those with special healthcare considerations.
+Check the AAP study on head lice for [school] Screenings for guidance: http://pediatrics.aappublications.org/content/126/2/392.full?sid=10e25e1b-8146-470b-8c0a-3c3cc16460ec

 You may also want to address the following:

 1. How the school/district may want to address those families that cannot afford to pay for the treatment to rid their child of lice.

 2. Care in the classroom to prevent the spread of head lice.